-As IEP pointed out in its comments on the Commission’s December 15 Order in EL00-95, most California QFs have provided a “warranty” under their contracts with the utilities which assures compliance with the FERC regulations.
+As IEP pointed out in its comments on the Commission’s December 15 Order in EL00-95, most California QFs have provided a “warranty” under their contracts with the utilities which assures compliance with the FERC regulations in effect as of the date the contract was entered into.
 This contractual obligation is distinct from the QFs’ obligation to the Commission to satisfy the regulations.
 While the Commission may waive those regulations to encourage additional supply, as it has done, neither the FERC or the California Commission can direct the modification of the existing QF-utility contracts.
 This places QFs in a potentially difficult position in which they must assume that the utility will waive the applicable contract provision.
 Given the utilities’ historic hostility toward QFs, it would not be unreasonable for a QF to be concerned that the utility would take the perverse step of pursuing litigation against a generator that has relied on the Commission’s waiver.
-However, to avoid such a perverse outcome, either the FERC or the California Commission could create a disincentive to the utilities should they attempt
+However, to avoid such a perverse outcome, either the FERC or the California Commission could create a disincentive to the utilities should they attempt to assert contract breach or damages stemming from the QFs’ reliance on the FERC regulation waiver.
+FERC’s action in this regard could be something akin to a return on equity reduction for jurisdictional transmission rates should the utility fail to honor the Commission’s intent behind the waivers.

+Furthermore, IEP has been informed by its QF membership that the utilities are refusing to either purchase additional power made available because of the waiver or permit the QF to sell the power to another creditworthy entity.
+The Commission must direct the utilities to purchase the power, or alternatively the utilities must undertake any and all steps necessary to enable the sales of surplus power to creditworthy purchasers.
+The Commission’s intent to squeeze out all energy from existing resources is clear and unequivocal, and utility efforts to frustrate these additional supplies must not be tolerated if California is to minimize blackouts this summer.
+Furthermore, because of the direct financial straights of the utilities in California, these supplies should be made available to all creditworthy purchases, either as that fraction of additional energy above historic output, or the entire output which the utility contract is suspended for failure to perform.

+The Commission’s underlying goal and rationale for the waivers is to maximize actual generation from all existing resources.
+In light of the ISO’s recent estimation of supply shortfalls ranging from 600 to 3,700 MWs this summer, any utility refusal or reluctance to embrace that goal is simply dumbfounding and cannot be permitted.
+The Commission must therefore direct the utilities to accept all power delivered or to immediately take those steps necessary to effect such sales to willing, creditworthy purchasers.

 The Commission Must Direct the ISO to Provide A Seamless Interconnection Process for Existing Facilities.